cgarbin/cgarbin.github.io/_posts/2021-12-01-transformers-in-computer-vision.md

 toc: true
 ---

-This article describes the evolution of transformers, their application in natural language processing (NLP), their surprising effectiveness in computer vision, applications in healthcare.
+This article describes the evolution of transformers, their application in natural language processing (NLP), their surprising effectiveness in computer vision, ending with applications in healthcare.

 It starts with the motivation and origins of transformers, from the initial attempts to apply a specialized neural network architecture (recurrent neural network – RNN) to natural language processing (NLP), the evolution of such architectures (long short-term memory and the concept of attention), to the creation of transformers and what makes them perform well in NLP.
 Then it describes how transformers are applied to computer vision.
-The last section describes some of the applications of transformers in healthcare (healthcare is an area of interest for my research).
+The last section describes some of the applications of transformers in healthcare (an area of interest for my research).

 Side note: It was originally written as a survey paper for a class I took.
 Hence the references are in bibliography format instead of embedded links.